spavlinek/spavlinek.github.io/index.markdown

       <h3>Flytrap Adventures</h3>
       <p class="project-subtitle">2D Platformer Game</p>

-      <p>Created an immersive 2D platformer where players navigate a flytrap through a dynamic greenhouse environment, showcasing innovative game mechanics and environmental storytelling.</p>
+      <p> With a team from CMU's Game Creation Society, created a 2D platformer where players navigate a flytrap through a dynamic greenhouse environment, showcasing innovative game mechanics and environmental storytelling. </p>

       <a href="/projects/game-design/" class="project-link">View More of My Game Design →</a>
     </div>